数据代理

 Industry Terminology and Private Domain Knowledge

-Prompts can help Data Agent respond based on your industry, strategic goals, terminology, or operational logic, ensuring users receive more accurate and relevant data analysis.
+Prompts can help the Data Agent respond based on your industry, strategic goals, terminology, or operational logic, ensuring users receive more accurate and relevant data analysis.
 For example:

 - When users mention product-related questions, please retrieve both the product name and product ID.